> About DBHDD

 Created by the Governor and the General Assembly in 2009, DBHDD began operations on July 1st, 2009.
 We are responsible for most of the activities that were undertaken by the Division of Mental Health, Developmental Disabilities, and Addictive Diseases, which was part of the former Department of Human Resources.

-DBHDD operates six regional state hospitals and provides and oversees community-based services across the state.
+DBHDD operates five regional state hospitals and provides and oversees community-based services across the state.

-We operate seven regional and state hospitals located in Rome, Atlanta, Milledgeville, Augusta, Columbus, Thomasville, and Savannah.
+We operate five regional and state hospitals located in Atlanta, Milledgeville, Augusta, Columbus, and Savannah.
 The hospitals offer different services based on the populations they serve and the capacity of community providers.
 These hospitals provide a spectrum of care from 23-hour observation through residential services.